fegan104/fermion-web/README.md

  * All changes to the calendar are persisted as you make the changes.
  * Select the Calendar Icon from the purple menu to jump to today's date
  * Share a link to the calendar by copying the URL.
 Anyone will be able to view and edit

+ ## Building

+ To run this project locally you must have [npm](https://www.npmjs.com/get-npm) installed.
+Then navigate to the project directory and run `npm start`.